montoyamoraga/tiny-trainable-instruments/docs/md/contributing.md

 ## clang-format

-Tool for automation of formatting to source code. https://clang.llvm.org/docs/ClangFormat.html
+Tool for automation of formatting to source code.
+More information here: https://clang.llvm.org/docs/ClangFormat.html

 ### Doxygen